 Designing Innovative Higher Ed Student Experiences

 Student journey mapping gives you the framework to identify weaknesses in your experiences at every stage of interaction.
 But that’s just the first step.
-Finding innovative ways to address those weaknesses is key to improving your institution.
+Finding innovative ways to address those weaknesses is the key to improving your institution.